ACMResearchLab/.github/profile/README.md

 ## Hi there 👋

 ## ACM Research Lab
-This is the research lab githug organization for UCSC.
+This is the research lab github organization for UCSC.
 Here we will host repositories of research projects developed over the quarter and later on the year.